AdaCore/learn/courses/intro-to-ada/chapters/strongly_typed_language.rst

 This example illustrates the declaration of a signed integer type, and several things we can do with them.

-Every type declaration in Ada (`well almost <TODOTASKTYPES>`_) starts with the :ada:`type` keyword.
+Every type declaration in Ada starts with the :ada:`type` keyword (except for :ref:`task types <TaskTypes>`).
 After the type, we can see a range that looks a lot like the ranges that we use in for loops, that defines the low and high bound of the type.
 Every integer in the inclusive range of the bounds is a valid value for the type.